MicrosoftDocs/architecture-center/docs/landing-zones/bicep/landing-zone-bicep.md

 ### ALZ Bicep Accelerator

-You can find step by step guidance around implementing, automating, and maintaining your ALZ Bicep module with the ALZ Bicep Accelerator [here](aka.ms/alz/bicep/accelerator "ALZ Bicep Accelerator").
+You can find step by step guidance around implementing, automating, and maintaining your ALZ Bicep module with the [ALZ Bicep Accelerator](https://aka.ms/alz/bicep/accelerator "ALZ Bicep Accelerator").

 The ALZ Bicep Accelerator framework was developed to provide end-users support to onboarding and deployment of ALZ Bicep using full-fledged CI/CD pipelines, support for GitHub Actions and Azure DevOps Pipelines, dedicated Framework to stay in-sync with new ALZ Bicep releases and modify or add custom modules, and provides branching strategy guidance and pull request pipelines for linting and validating Bicep modules.